Involved in a Car Accident When Pregnant Women? Here’s What to Do

 Types of Lawsuits

 Now, there are different types of lawsuits you can file against the other party.
 The most common is negligence.
 This works in auto accidents where the other driver ran into your vehicle from behind.
-The key is to prove the other driver failed to exercise reasonable care while operating their car.
+The key is to prove the other driver was distracted or failed to exercise reasonable care while operating their car.

-It’s easier to prove this if the other driver was driving recklessly, intoxicated or broke traffic laws.
+It’s easier to prove this if the other driver was driving distracted, recklessly, intoxicated or broke traffic laws.

 Then there are lawsuits for fatal car accidents.
 For instance, you are in a car accident while pregnant and your fetus dies.
 Or if you’re the spouse of the woman involved in the car accident while pregnant and she and the fetus dies.